DevAttaulNoor/FacebookClone-ReactWebsite/Readme.md

 5. Submit a pull request.

 ## License
-This project is licensed under DevAttaulNoor.
+This project is licensed under the DevAttaulNoor.